LED Lighting for Indoor Positioning

 Cantina assisted ByteLight with developing a forward-thinking framework, including APIs, web services, and a development environment.
 Room setups and a management tablet application were built to facilitate room mapping, bulb placement, management, and geo-fencing.

-In an extremely short time, Cantina delivered a solution to meet these needs and was not satisfied with only the technology development.
-Cantina went above and beyond to advise ByteLight on testing, validation and hiring to support the solution.
+In addition, Cantina advised ByteLight on testing, validation and hiring to support the solution.
 In fact, it even teamed with ByteLight’s founders in pitching public demonstrations and pilots with potential customers, partners and investors to ensure it delivered on the project’s final goals.

-ByteLight partnered with the Boston Museum of Science as their first pilot.
+Bytelight partnered with the Boston Museum of Science for the first pilot.
 Inside the building, the technology-empowered real-time navigation and location-based content to museum-goers.
-Thrilled with our execution, ByteLight founders asked Cantina to help pitch early customers ensuring the best customer service.
-We happily said yes.